Congestion Management Overview

 Tail drop is used for DCBWFQ traffic classes unless you explicitly configure a service policy to use WRED to drop packets as a means of avoiding congestion.
 Note that if you use WRED packet drop instead of tail drop for one or more traffic classes making up a service policy, you must ensure that WRED is not configured for the interface to which you attach that service policy.

-For information on how to configure DCBWFQ, see the "Configuring Weighted Fair Queueing" module.
+For information on how to configure DCBWFQ, see the chapter "Configuring Weighted Fair Queueing" in this book.

 RSVP Interaction with DCBWFQ